scipy-lectures/scientific-python-lectures/00Readme.rst

 This repository gathers some course materials that may be used in the intro tutorials at Euroscipy 2010.

+* euroscipy2010_tutorials: where to put the "official" tutorials for Euroscipy 2010.

 * course_in_french : general introduction to scientific Python, aimed
   mostly at beginners.
 Covers Python, Numpy, Scipy, a bit of Matplotlib.
   **Written in French** (alas), as it was given first at Dakar during the